MaraRinn/WOLF-Tutorial/notes.md

  + Figure out a Markdown notation to provide the caption and filename for each screenshot
  + Find or build a tool to build TOC from Markdown headings
  + Find or build a tool to generate table of illustrations
+ + Resource conversion table listing the producer that you can get desired materials from (ie: one column for a resource, second column showing which modules have the recipe)

 # References